Pall Mall Medical - for all your private healthcare needs, whether you are self-paying or have private medical insurance.

 (appointment also required at additional £25)

-(a referral letter is required, which can be provided by Pall Mall Medical free of charge)
+(a referral letter is required, Pall Mall Medical can provide this free of charge)